orgua/OneWireHub/README.md

 ### What to do if nothing works?
 - is your arduino software up to date (>v1.6.8)
 - update this lib to the latest release (v1.2.0)
+- if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation
+- Serial-Debug output can be enabled in src/OneWireHub_config.h: set USE_SERIAL_DEBUG to 1 (be aware! it may produce heisenbugs, timing is critical)
 - check if clock-speed of the µC is correctly set (if possible) - test with simple blinking example, 1sec ON should really need 1sec. timing is critical
 - begin with a simple example like the ds18b20. the ds18b20 doesn't support overdrive, so the master won't switch to higher datarates
 - check if your setup is right: you need at least external power for your µC and a dataline with groundline to your Onewire-Master